|OAK model||AI, CV, tracking, encoding…||Spatial data||PoE, IP67||Active stereo, night vision||Standalone mode||Coprocessor||Cameras|

-OAK-D family of devices has on-board stereo depth camera pair.
-Stereo depth perception fused with AI capabilities allow devices to perform Spatial AI tasks, like providing 3D spatial coordinates (XYZ) of detected objects and features, or providing class for each depth point.
+The OAK-D family of devices has an on-board stereo depth camera pair.
+Stereo depth perception, fused with AI capabilities, allows devices to perform Spatial AI tasks, like providing 3D spatial coordinates (XYZ) of detected objects and features, or providing class for each depth point.

 PoE connectivity, IP67 rating¶

 OAK PoE models use Power-over-Ethernet for power delivery and (2-way) communication.
 All OAK PoE models also have an IP67 rated enclosure (dustproof and waterproof).
 For more information you can refer to Getting started with OAK PoE devices guide.

 Active stereo perception and night vision¶

 The Pro version of OAK cameras has an on-board IR laser dot projector for active stereo and a IR illumination LED for night vision.

 OAK PoE and OAK IoT models have on-board flash memory, so they can run in standalone mode, which means they don’t need to be connected to a host computer to operate.

 OAK CM models have an on-board Raspberry Pi Compute Module, which is technically the host computer of the OAK SoM, but the device still runs on its own.

 OAK CM models have an on-board Raspberry Pi Compute Module, either CM3 or CM4.

 Upcoming OAK Series 3 will have onboard quadcore ARM with Yocto.